twclark0/sql-advanced/lesson-06/notes.md

 select * from dates;
 ```

-##### Exercise: A member history table.
+#### A member history table.
 Contains a record of every event of a member

 1. A Member's _current_ email (Email can change over the years)
 2. Their start_date of when they originally bought a license